-Ken Marsh was a former Southampton & District President who died in August of last year aged 86 years
+Ken Marsh was a former Southampton & District President who died in August 2016 aged 86 years

 Ken took up bowling in the early 1960’s and for the majority of those years he bowled for Hampshire Police Bowls Club.
 He also bowled indoors as a member of Banister Park Bowling Club.
 Being over 6ft 6ins tall and thin as a bean pole he stood out from the crowd but the more so because of his natural gift and flair as a lawn bowler.
 Over the years he won many awards for his bowling both at County and District level; the most impressive being to win the National over 55’s pairs championship in 2004 with Barry Bendall of Banister Park.